nuxt-community/auth-module/docs/schemes/oauth2.md

 While not a part of oauth2 spec, almost all oauth2 providers expose this endpoint to get user profile.

 If a `false` value is set, we only do login without fetching user profile.

+### `jwt_decode`

+If your oauth provider does not provide a user info endpoint (eg. AWS Cognito or Azure B2C), setting this property to `true` will prompt the module to decode the token using jwt-decode.

+Defaults to `false`.

 ### `scope`